dspetukhov/data-quality-automated-evaluator/README.md

 4. Evaluate statistics on aggregated data and produce plots.
 5. Collect evaluation results to produce structured markdown report.

-**NB**: A method of close look is expected to be applied manually to verify data consistency, validity, and overall quality.
+**NB**: The final verdict about data consistency, validity, and overall quality is the responsibility of an individual reviewing the markdown report.

 ## Table of contents